Probation periods

 What is the process for confirmation of appointment?

 Initially, you undergo a process similar to that of Performance Management, in terms of establishing expectations and goals in relation to your position description and then having a review conducted by the supervisor.
+This process is facilitated within MyCareer Online.

-When do I have the review?
+When do I have reviews?

 After I have obtained the guidance and support, what happens next?